Menu

 • Our presenters are provided with contracts that stipulate the length of time that recordings are available.
 We are obligated to respect these contracts.
 No extensions are possible.

-• Reach out if you have any tech challenges related to access of the recordings by February 18th so that we can help you in the timeframe available.
+• Reach out if you have any tech challenges related to access of the recordings so that we can help you in the timeframe available.

 REFUND POLICY